mohanson/pyckb/README.md

-# Pyckb: Nervos CKB SDK For Humans
+# Pyckb: Nervos CKB Library For Humans

 Pyckb is a project that aims to provide human-friendly interfaces for common ckb operations.
 Using pyckb, you can easily and happily complete everything you want to do on ckb.